Task Arithmetic with Support Languages for Low-Resource ASR: Methods

 \subsection{Models and Training}

-We use LoRA layers to fine-tune \texttt{whisper-large-v3}, and we apply full fine-tuning to \texttt{whisper-tiny} to fit within the constraints of Task 2, which calls for a model that is less than 500MB in size.
-Due to resource constraints, we quantize \texttt{whisper-large-v3} to 4-bit.
+We use LoRA layers to fine-tune \texttt{whisper-large-v3}, and we apply full fine-tuning to \texttt{whisper-tiny} to fit within the constraints of Task 3.
+Due to resource constraints, we quantize \texttt{whisper-large-v3} to 4-bits.
 We employ early stopping based on the WER on the validation set.
 The hyperparameters used for training can be seen in Table~\ref{tab:hyperparameters} in Appendix~\ref{hyper}.